gyetvan-andras/react-native-dnd-list/README.md

 - **rows**:
 array of items in the list.
 - **itemSizes**:
-array of item sizes (width if horizontal, height if vertical)
+array of item sizes (width when horizontal, height when vertical)
 - **deleteRow**:
 callback function to delete a row.
 Parameter: item index.
 Returns the new item array (see ***rows***)
 - **renderRow**: